The Hermit

 Symbols of Hermes

-There are several symbols that suggest links with Hermes, including the travelers cloak, the Caduceus and crocus plants growing nearby.
+There are several symbols that suggest links with Hermes, including the traveler's cloak, the Caduceus and crocus plants growing nearby.

 Symbols of Thoth